Consent and personal limits are not just rules or ethical ideas. They are deeply tied to how your nervous system works every day.

 Building a Safe Environment for Practice

-A safe container allows the nervous system to drop its defensive walls and rest.
-This deep rest is the only place where profound healing work can actually happen.
-Every single element of the room should invite the body to soften, breathe deeply, and fully let go.
+The practitioner must also stay calm and steady at all times.
+A safe space lets the nervous system drop its guard and rest.
+This deep rest is the only place where real healing work can happen.
+Every part of the room should invite the body to soften, breathe, and let go.

 Conclusion and Final Thoughts